⚠️⚠️⚠️

 plan(multisession, workers = hostnames)

-We won’t be running this example here in practice because the “server01”, etc., don’t really exist, but you should get an idea.
+We won’t be running this example here in practice because the “server01”, etc., obviously don’t exist, but hopefully you get the idea.

 In short, the future R package (and it’s support provided by demografr) makes it very easy to set up arbitrary parallelization schemes without doing additional work beyond setting up the parallelization plan().